 Tim Lissimore is Senior Deputy Head at Wilson’s School, one of the oldest state schools in the UK, which was recently awarded London State Secondary School of the Decade by the Sunday Times.
-Having trained and taught at schools in London and Essex, he has been responsible for teaching, pupil wellbeing, SEN, professional development and safeguarding.
+Having trained and taught at a number of schools in London and Essex, he has been responsible for teaching, pupil wellbeing, Special Educational Needs (SEN), professional development and safeguarding.
 As a pianist, he has performed, accompanied and examined widely alongside his roles in education.